btforensics/adversary-emulation-scenarios/README.md

 ## About Me

 I'm a senior incident responder and threat researcher with 16+ years leading end-to-end IR engagements, mentoring analysts, and building AI-assisted investigative tooling.
-Find more of my work at [github.com/michaelsmith](https://github.com/michaelsmith).